luowen765/DC3DPAFEM/readme.md

 ## Program description

-The library is open source and freely available.
+This DC3DPAFEM is open source and freely available.
 It contains 3 folders:

-* _contrib_: this folder shall contain the needed third-party libraries.
+* _contrib_: this folder shall contain needed third-party libraries.
 The open source finite element library MFEM, partitioning finite element meshes program METIS, and high performance preconditioners and solvers library HYPRE were used in this code.
 The MFEM can be available on the web: https://github.com/mfem/mfem, with the METIS available in https://github.com/KarypisLab/METIS , ans with the HYPRE available in https://github.com/hypre-space/hypre.
-Used libraries and corresponding versions are __hypre-2.19.0__, __metis-5.1.0__, and __mfem-4.5__.
+Tested libraries and corresponding versions are __hypre-2.19.0__, __metis-5.1.0__, and __mfem-4.5__.
   * *Installation for HYPRE*
     ```
     tar -zxvf hypre-2.19.0.tar.gz